Sarah Coles, personal finance analyst at investment firm Hargreaves Lansdown, explains how you can invest in gold.

 Things to consider before you invest

-A major component of the price has nothing to do with any real-world uses of gold, and is simply due to demand from investors: this means the price can be very volatile.
+A major component of the price has nothing to do with any real-world uses of gold and is simply due to demand from investors: this means the price can be very volatile.

-It is, therefore, a risky strategy to hold a significant part of your portfolio in this commodity.
+So, it can be a risky strategy to hold a significant part of your portfolio in this commodity.

-However, some investors like to keep a small proportion of their diversified portfolio in it, as a hedge against uncertainty in the world economy.
-There are four ways to do this:
+Yet some investors like to keep a small proportion of their diversified portfolio in it, as a hedge against uncertainty in the world economy.

 - Physical gold

-In the UK, sovereign and Britannia coins are among the most common ways to buy physical gold, partly because some coins are not subject to capital gains tax.
+In the UK, sovereign and Britannia coins are among the most common ways to buy physical gold, partly because some coins are not subject to Capital Gains Tax (CGT).

-If you choose this route, bear in mind that not all coins are equal, so the price may also depend on the demand for the specific date, design and weight of that coin.
+If you choose this route, bear in mind that not all coins are equal, so the price may also depend on demand for the specific date, design and weight of that coin.

 You also need to consider the costs of storage.
-This means either arranging secure storage and insurance yourself (it’s not usually covered by home insurance), or paying a dealer to store it for you.
+This means either arranging secure storage and insurance yourself (it’s not usually covered by home insurance) or paying a dealer to store it for you.